CGX-GROUP/librttopo/README.md

 The RT Topology Library exposes an API to create and manage standard (ISO 13249 aka SQL/MM) topologies using user-provided data storages.

-The code is a fork of the [PostGIS](http://postgis.net) liblwgeom library enhanced to provide thread-safety, have less dependencies and be independent from PostGIS release cycles.
+The code is derived from [PostGIS](http://postgis.net) liblwgeom library enhanced to provide thread-safety, have less dependencies and be independent from PostGIS release cycles.

-The fork was funded by Regione Toscana - SITA (CIG: 6445512CC1), which also funded many improvements in the originating library.
+The RT Topology Library was funded by "Regione Toscana - SITA" (CIG: 6445512CC1), which also funded many improvements in the originating liblwgeom.

 Official code repository is https://git.osgeo.org/gogs/rttopo/librttopo.